mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/southern-africa/south-african-honeymoon/itinerary.en.md

 as the camp itself.
 Private lunch platters are savored on the viewing decks, at the poolside or on the lush lawn.

-### Day 6\-9 | Benguerra Island @ Bazaruto Archipelago
+### Day 6-9 | Benguerra Island @ Bazaruto Archipelago

 A tropical paradise tucked into a lush indigenous forest and looking out onto a picturesque crescent of sandy beach, Benguerra Island is the quintessential luxury island retreat.
 Days on your beach holiday can be as active or as leisurely as you want them to be.
 This secluded island, with its golden beaches and balmy Indian Ocean waters, invites you to lose all track of time.
-Activities and meals can be tailor\-made to your wishes and there are many ways to spend each ideal, sun\-washed day.
+Activities and meals can be tailor-made to your wishes and there are many ways to spend each ideal, sun-washed day.
 The lodge’s is sheltered by swaying palm trees in the perfect setting to relax or enjoy open air meals throughout the day.
 Set deep in cleverly created patches of shade, comfortable loungers beckon guests to relax around the pool while drinking in the ocean views.

 **Breakfast**